vmware-labs/wasm-workers-server/docs/docs/intro.md

 # What's Wasm Workers Server?

-Wasm Workers Server is a project that allows you to run serverless code using a lightweight construct called ‘workers’, explained later in the document.
+Wasm Workers Server is a project that allows you to run serverless code using a lightweight construct called "workers", explained later in the document.
 Ther server itself is implemented as a self-contained binary that routes HTTP requests to a WebAssembly runtime that hosts the workers.
-It looks for .wasm and other compatible modules (like JavaScript files) in the given folder and associate HTTP endpoints based on their path:
+It looks for `.wasm` and other compatible modules (like JavaScript files) in the given folder and associate HTTP endpoints based on their path:

 ```bash
 $ wws --help